Steering Generative Models for Protein Design: Aligning and Conditioning Strategies: Introduction

-A more surgical form of intervention acts directly within the hidden states of the network.
+Other approaches act directly on the latent encodings of protein sequences in a feedback-optimization loop, exploring regions of protein-structure space that satisfy user-defined design objectives such as ColabDesign, BindCraft and following methods \citep[][]{pacesa_one-shot_2025,cho_boltzdesign1_2025}.
+It is important to note that in machine learning "generative" strictly refers to models that sample from a learned probability distribution $p(x)$.
+By this definition, techniques based on activation maximization, where a predictor is coupled with gradient-based optimization to produce sequences (e.g., BindCraft), are not generative in the formal sense, as they do not define or sample from a prior.
+However, in the protein design community, these methods are often informally described as generative and, here, we include such approaches due to their prominent usage and success.

+Alternatively, architectures such as BoltzGen\citep[][]{stark_boltzgen_2025} implement a conditional generative diffusion model with continuous guidance, in which encoded design conditions, such as binding-site specifications or structural constraints, are propagated throughout the denoising process to steer generation toward conformations consistent with the imposed design criteria \citep[][]{zhou2025cmadiff}.
+With the aim to dynamically inject additional knowledge into the GM's context, Retrieval-augmented generation (RAG) has been successfully applied in differentcases\cite{truong2023poet,weitzman_protriever_2025,truong2025understanding}.
+By drawing upon semantically related examples from large databases, RAG enables more informed sampling and can enrich the design process with functional or structural priors not explicitly encoded in the pretrained model.
+A recent example is Protriever\cite{weitzman_protriever_2025}, which introduces a retrieval-augmented protein language model that jointly learns to retrieve homologous sequences and model their fitness, integrating evolutionary context at inference time without explicit structural supervision. \paragraph*{Intervention at the hidden states.} A different approach acts directly within the hidden states of the network, targeting the second stage.
 Activation steering manipulates internal representations, often within the residual stream, by injecting vectors that correspond to interpretable latent directions.
 Sparse autoencoders (SAEs) have been used to identify such interpretable features in protein language models, revealing latent dimensions correlated with properties like enzymatic activity, hydrophobicity, or thermostability \cite{adams_mechanistic_2025,garcia_interpreting_2025}.
 For example, Parsan et al. used SAE-derived features to bias structure predictions in ESMFold toward more hydrophobic conformations through feature steering\cite{parsan_towards_2025}, while Boxò et al. leveraged activity-associated features to steer ZymCTRL toward more active $\alpha$-amylases\cite{corominas2025sparse}.
-This approach provides a surgical way of shaping the trajectory of the model’s activations without altering inputs or outputs explicitly.

-Control can also be applied at the level of output probabilities.
-Bayesian guidance reweighs the probability distribution encoded by GMPDs using Bayesian principles, effectively combining the model’s prior with external evidence or predictive scores.
-Such strategies have been applied in protein design, where sequence likelihoods are updated according to functional predictors or activity \citep[][]{xiong2025guide}.